dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

   replace_na(list(mature = "False"))
 ```

-My initial exploration question is pretty basic and high-level: how does channel popularity manifest on Twitch?
-We can take a rough first-look by using the "viewers\_sum" field, which is an aggregate of the total number of viewers that channel has had across sessions (remember: these values are aggregates --- I'll be sure to highlight where that might lead to a lack of interpretability, but it's helpful to keep in mind).
+My initial exploration question is pretty high-level: how does channel popularity manifest on Twitch?
+We can take a rough first-look by using the "viewers\_sum" field, which is an aggregated sum of the total number of viewers that channel has had across 3 months worth of sessions (remember: these values are aggregates \-\-\- I'll be sure to highlight where that might lead to a lack of interpretability, but it's helpful to keep in mind).

 ``` r
 # Define our color "palette" :)